Audience: Executives, managers, professionals, supervisors

-You can leverage your education and earn a Certificate in Project Management and these credits would apply towards Creighton’s MBA or MSBIA graduate degrees.
+You can leverage your education and earn a Certificate in Project Management and these credits would apply toward Creighton’s MBA or MSBIA graduate degrees.
 If you do not have a bachelor’s degree, this course is cross-listed as a graduate/undergraduate course, but it is highly recommended that students have several years of working experience and prior business-related coursework before taking this course.

 This course is designed to help students to understand fundamental project management topics, tools, and techniques that are common to many methodologies used today.
 This course provides experiential opportunities to practice and apply these fundamentals in an effort to begin building a project management “toolbox” and further develop individual skillsets.

-- Explore fundamental project management concepts and terminology
+- Understand fundamental project management concepts and terminology

 - Identify various factors that increase probability of project success

 - Define a project and its components, including boundaries and characteristics